Coherence-enhanced optical determination of the $^{229}$Th isomeric transition: Abstract

 \section{Abstract}

 The impact of coherent light propagation on the excitation and fluorescence of thorium nuclei in a crystal lattice environment is investigated theoretically.
 We find that in the forward direction the fluorescence signal exhibits characteristic intensity modulations dominated by an orders of magnitude faster, sped-up initial decay signal.
 This feature can be exploited for the optical determination of the isomeric transition energy.
-In order to obtain a unmistakable signature of the isomeric nuclear fluorescence, we put forward a novel scheme for the direct measurement of the transition energy via electromagnetically modified nuclear forward scattering in a three-level $\Lambda$ configuration.
+In order to obtain a unmistakable signature of the isomeric nuclear fluorescence, we put forward a novel scheme for the direct measurement of the transition energy via electromagnetically modified nuclear forward scattering involving two fields that couple three nuclear states.

 While atomic clocks based on the microwave ground state hyperfine transition of $^{133}$Cs \cite{Confi} have revolutionized the field of time-frequency metrology, general agreement exists that the next two orders of magnitude in precision pose serious challenges \cite{Cam12}.
 To circumvent this problem, an exciting alternative is to develop clocks based on a nuclear transition.
 The narrow line-widths of nuclear transitions and the isolation from external perturbations promise amazing stability.
 The optical transition from the ground state to the isomeric, i.e., long lived, first excited state of $^{229}$Th was originally proposed by Peik and Tamm in 2003 \cite{Pei03} as a suitable candidate for a nuclear clock.
 Out of the entire known nuclear chart, the $^{229}$Th ground state doublet consisting of the ground state $^{229g}$Th and the isomeric state $^{229m}$Th offers a unique transition well within vacuum ultraviolet (VUV) with energy below 10 eV \cite{Bec}.
 This transition is spotlighted also due to its tempting potential for testing the temporal variation of the fine structure constant \cite{Fla06}, building a nuclear laser in the optical range \cite{Tka11}, or providing an exciting platform for nuclear quantum optics and coherent control \cite{Olga99,NQO2006,Stirap11,xpm12} of VUV photons.
-A key obstacle on the way is the uncertainty about the transition energy: measurements up to date have been only indirect, suggesting an energy of $\sim 7.8\pm 0.6$ eV \cite{Bec}.
+A key obstacle on the way is the uncertainty about the transition energy: measurements up to date have been only indirect, suggesting an energy of $\sim 7.8\pm 0.5$ eV \cite{Bec}.